michalswi/redis-client/README.md

 ## simple redis client

 Simple redis client written in Go.
-You can interact (set, get) either with local redis running in docker or the Azure Cache for Redis.
+You can interact (set, get) either with local redis running in docker or the Azure Cache for Redis (deployed using terraform).

 #### # image